NASA-AMMOS/CODEX/docs/codex_user_guide/user_guide.md

 | --- | --- | --- | --- |
 | Clustering | 2+ Features | 1+ Selections (optionally also Features) | summary of clustering |

-[table here with algorithm vs. inputs vs. outputs vs. brief summary of what it does]

 Below is an example of how to trigger the `Clustering` Algorithm.

 ![Clustering](user_guide_images/5-algorithms-clustering.png)